R3D-Z3E/R3D-Z3E.github.io/index.md

 - **MAIL: kunlefagbule6@gmail.com**

 Stuck decrypting my writeups or articles?
-No Bat-Signal needed!
-Just drop me a DM on Twitter `@EFagbule`, and I'll swoop in like your personal tech-sidekick, ready to help! 🦇💬
+No Bat Signal needed!
+Just drop me a DM on Twitter `@EFagbule`, and I'll swoop in like your personal tech sidekick, ready to help! 🦇💬